rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 .. _pluginconfpath_options-label:

 ``pluginconfpath``
-    :ref:`list <list-label>`

-    List of directories that are searched for libdnf5 plugin configurations to load.

-    All configuration files found in these directories, that are named same as a plugin, are parsed.
+    :ref:`string <string-label>`

+    Directory from which libdnf5 plugin configuration files are loaded.
+    Only files with the ``.conf`` extension are loaded.

     Default: ``/etc/dnf/libdnf5-plugins``.

 .. _pluginpath_options-label:

 ``pluginpath``
-    :ref:`list <list-label>`

-    List of directories that are searched for libdnf5 plugins to load.
-Plugins found in *any of the directories* in this configuration option are used.
+    :ref:`string <string-label>`

+    Directory from which libdnf5 plugins are loaded.
+    Only enabled plugins that have a configuration file in the :ref:`pluginconfpath <pluginconfpath_options-label>` directory are loaded.

     Default: ``/usr/lib64/libdnf5/plugins/``